 The 11th World Conference on Neutron Radiography (September 2nd - 7th 2018)

-ANSTO, the Australian organization for nuclear science and technology hosted that meeting of the experts in modern neutron imaging this year in early spring with temperatures between 15 and 20°C. Although the destination was quite far from most places of the world, more than 120 participants made the trip to “down under”.
+ANSTO, the Australian organization for nuclear science and technology hosted that meeting of the experts in modern neutron imaging this year in early spring with temperatures between 15 and 20°C. Although the destination was quite far from most places of the world, more than 120 participants made the trip to “down under”.

-It was a clever decision made by the main organizer Ulf Garbe to use the lecture hall of the Australian National Maritime Museum for the conference, situated just in the bay of the Darling Harbor.
+The request for oral presentations was so high, that for the first time parallel sessions were held on one day of the meeting.
+Almost all contributions were given in high technical and content quality.
+The best evidence was the high participation in all sessions, including the two poster session in later afternoon.It was a clever decision made by the main organizer Ulf Garbe to use the lecture hall of the Australian National Maritime Museum for the conference, situated just in the bay of the Darling Harbor.
 Located in the middle of the vivid city of Sydney but accessible from all hotels on foot, a good technical infrastructure was provided.

 Welcome address by the President of ISNR, Ulf Garbe